 This list does look like it’s about Wagner products, doesn’t it?!
 They have too many high quality products with reasonable prices, it’s hard not to include all!

-Next in the list, it is the Wagner Spraytech 052000 Paint Sprayer.
-This sprayer has some very enticing features to make it appealing to would-be consumers.
+Next in the list, it is the Wagner Spraytech 052000 paint gun.
+The best paint sprayer for trim and doors have some very enticing features to make them appealing to would-be consumers.

 052000 was specially designed to use unthinned paint like latex or enamel to provide finishes like popcorn, knockdown, or orange peel on trim and doors.
 You can apply multiple techniques to give your home the look of your dream, and yet, never have to pay for a bunch of different tools to get that result.